Close Menu

 Hepatitis E is most common in countries and regions with poor hygiene.
 In developed countries, hepatitis E is rare.
 It usually occurs through travel to endemic areas or by eating dirty food.

-Symptoms of hepatitis E are similar to those of other types of hepatitis and may include fatigue, loss of appetite, nausea, vomiting, dark urine, and jaundice.
-For those who have hepatitis E, the symptoms will resolve within a few weeks.
+Symptoms of hepatitis E are similar to those of other types of hepatitis and may include fatigue, loss of appetite, nausea, dark urine, and jaundice.
+For those with hepatitis E the symptoms will resolve within a few weeks.

 Hepatitis E is a relatively rare viral infection in the United States and doctors are not required to report cases to health departments.
 As a result, it’s difficult to determine the exact number of people with hepatitis E in the United States.
 However, the CDC reports there were 236 cases new cases in the United States in 2019.